Your Social Worker

 Your social worker will

-- Listen to you and get to know you
+• Listen to you and get to know you

-- Help you with any problems you may have
+• Help you with any problems you may have

-- Give you advice and support
+• Give you advice and support

-- Make sure you have everything you need
+• Make sure you have everything you need

-- Work with you, your parents and carers to make plans for your future
+• Work with you, your parents and carers to make plans for your future

-- Then every six weeks for the first year
+• Then every six weeks for the first year

-- Then at least every three months
+• Then at least every three months

-Where will I meet my social worker?
+when will I see my social worker?

-It is important that you get time alone to speak to your social worker, know how to contact them and have their mobile work no.
+It is important that you get time alone to speak to your social worker, know how to contact them and have their mobile work no. You can text them too.

-When you speak to your social worker, just ask them to fill in and send or bring a contact us card with all their details.
+When you speak to your social worker, just ask them to fill in and send or bring a contact us card with all their contact details.

 If you have any questions or would like to Speak To Us about anything else please do get in touch.